BestTimesToVisit.com Logo

 Frequently Asked Questions

-When's the absolute best time to visit Rotorua if I want to experience both good weather and fewer crowds?
+When's the absolute best time to visit Rotorua to experience its geothermal wonders without the biggest crowds?

 What's the deal with the sulfur smell in Rotorua?
 Should I be worried about it?

-Ah, the famous Rotorua 'egg smell'!
-It's just the natural geothermal activity, and you'll get used to it surprisingly quickly.
-Think of it as the scent of the earth breathing.
-It's completely harmless and actually a constant reminder of the incredible volcanic forces beneath your feet; just don't be surprised if your hair smells faintly of it for a day or two!
+Ah, the famous Rotorua 'aroma'!
+Don't worry, it's just the natural smell of sulfur from the geothermal activity, and most visitors get used to it within a day or two.
+Think of it as the scent of the earth breathing!
+It's completely harmless and actually a sign that you're in a truly unique volcanic landscape.

 How many days do you need in Rotorua, New Zealand?